samsledje/D-SCRIPT/docs/source/usage.rst

 Predict a new network using a trained model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pre-trained models can be downloaded from [TBD]
+Pre-trained models can be downloaded from [TBD].
+Candidate pairs should be in tab-separated (``.tsv``) format with no header, and columns for [protein name 1], [protein name 2].
+Optionally, a third column with [label] can be provided, so predictions can be made using training or test data files (but the label will not affect the predictions).

 .. code-block:: bash